daniheras/daniheras/README.md

 ---

 I am a passionate frontend developer in love with javascript.
-In my day to day work with typescript and top frameworks.
+In my daily work I work with typescript and the top frameworks.
 I am highly experienced in Angular and I am fluent in React and Vue. :wink:

 ### Tech & Tools Preference